 First of all, WireGuard has some impressive advantages that speak in favor of its use:

-WireGuard is supposed to provide better performance than the widely used IPsec and OpenVPN protocols and software solutions.
+WireGuard is supposed to provide more performance and bandwidth than the widely used IPsec and OpenVPN VPN protocols and software solutions.
 WireGuard uses the latest high-performance cryptography algorithms, such as the Noise Protocol Framework, Curve25519, ChaCha20, Poly1305, BLAKE2, SipHash24 or HKDF.
 And WireGuard gets even better performance from the fact that the software is executed as a Linux kernel module on the server side.
-There are also special optimizations for the MIPS processor architecture, which makes WireGuard particularly interesting for less powerful devices like home routers or other embedded systems.
+There are also special optimizations for the MIPS processor architecture, which makes WireGuard particularly interesting for less powerful devices such as home routers or other embedded systems.

 WireGuard manages with very few lines of code.
 This is a great security advantage for two reasons: First, less code contains potentially fewer errors.
-On the other hand, less code is easier to review for security experts.
+On the other hand, less code is easier for security experts to verify.
 WireGuard currently contains about 4,000 lines of code.
-For comparison: Previous solutions like OpenVPN and IPsec require several hundred thousand lines.
+For comparison: Previous solutions such as OpenVPN and IPsec require several hundred thousand lines.

 Even though WireGuard is already usable, the development of a stable version is not yet finished.
 The developer himself notes on the website that the code should not be trusted at this time.
 The software still has to go through IT security audits in which security experts check the code quality.
 And it is not even ruled out that the protocol could change.
 Special care should be taken because WireGuard runs in the Linux kernel and thus has access to all the server’s resources.
 Code errors and security holes would have serious implications here, which is why good code quality and independent checks by security experts are particularly important.